holstegelab/aghub_docs/agh_installing_software.md

    with the name 'myenv' by running the command `conda create -n myenv`
    >[!NOTE]
    > This assumes you have installed conda already, if not, we recommend the [Miniforge](https://github.com/conda-forge/miniforge#mambaforge) installer.
-   > If you are using 'Mamba' (faster alternative for Conda), you should replace `conda` with the `mamba` command in the following steps.
+   > If you are using 'Mamba' (faster alternative for Conda), you should replace `conda` with the `mamba` command in the following steps (except for `conda-pack`).

 2. Install the software packages that you need in this environment.
 For example, you can install the package 'numpy' by running the command `conda install numpy`.

 3. Install conda-pack by running the command `conda install conda-pack`.

-4. Pack the conda environment by running the command `conda pack -n myenv -o myenv.txz`.
+4. Pack the conda environment by running the command `conda-pack -n myenv -o myenv.txz`.
 This will create a tarball file 'myenv.txz' that contains the conda environment.

 5. Upload the tarball file to the AGH.
 You can do this by uploading the file to the research drive